01-edu/public/subjects/ai/linear-regression/README.md

 studied the size of individuals within a progeny.
 He was trying to understand why large individuals in a population appeared to have smaller children, more close to the average population size; hence the introduction of the term "regression".

+### Role play

+Hey there, future data detective!
+Ready to crack the case of predicting outcomes?
+You're in for a treat!
+This module is all about mastering the art of Linear Regression - your trusty magnifying glass in the world of data analysis.
+Imagine being able to draw the perfect line through a cloud of data points, revealing hidden patterns and making predictions that'll make your colleagues go "Wow!"
+That's the power of Linear Regression, and you're about to become an expert!

+### Learning Objective

 Today we will learn a basic algorithm used in **supervised learning** : **The Linear Regression**.
 We will be using **Scikit-learn** which is a machine learning library.
 It is designed to interoperate with the Python libraries NumPy and Pandas.